lucide-icons/lucide/CONTRIBUTING.md

 yarn # Install dependencies, including the workspace packages
 ```

-### Packages -> Yarn Workspaces
+### Packages -> PNPM Workspaces

-To distribute different packages we use yarn workspaces.
-Before you start make sure you are familiar with this setup.
-Read guide here: [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces).
+To distribute different packages we use PNPM workspaces.
+Before you start make sure you are familiar with this concept.
+The concept of working in workspaces is created by Yarn, they have a well written introduction: [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces).

 The configured directory for workspaces is the [packages](./packages) directory, located in the root directory.
 There you will find all the current packages from lucide.

-> Note: One package is not managed by yarn:  **lucide-flutter**
+> Note: One package is not managed by pnpm:  **lucide-flutter**, this package is written in Dart and used pub for publishing.

 ### Generated Code